Think differently and reframe your business problems. Sometimes the seemingly obvious approach is the least effective.

 Ultimately, with the right environment and language, the adoption of an entirely fresh perspective and a little pressure, business problems can be approached with colourful innovation instead of stale tradition.
 This not only presents better everyday solutions, but fosters a more creative work environment in general.

 Paddy Miller is Professor of Management at IESE Business School in Barcelona, one of the top ranked business schools in the world.
 Raised in Cape Town, he is a Spanish citizen of 30 years and he now lives in Asia, as he is constantly seeking opportunities to learn about innovation in different parts of the world.
-He will facilitate the Strategic Innovator program in Melbourne in May.
-Learn more about how to shape the future of the finance profession.

 7 ways to innovate (without the innovation clichés)